asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 One of the wonderful things about agile is that once the principles and values are understood, everything else can change in support of them.
-Every team is different, they have different problems, different personalities, different customers, different technologies, etc. This line of thinking comes from very non-Agile ideas that developers are fungible resources that can be moved between projects and teams.
+Every team is different, they have different problems, different personalities, different customers, different technologies, etc. This line of thinking comes from antiquated, non-Agile ideas that developers are fungible resources that can be moved between projects and teams.
 They are resources, a "head count" to be utilized by the organization.
-Agile attempts to dispel these myths and shed light on the fact that software teams are complex systems where team interaction is valued over perceived scheduling needs.
+Agile attempts to dispel these myths and shed light on the fact that software teams are complex systems where team interaction is valued over perceived scheduling benefits.
 Having a team gel and trust each other will build much better solutions than a just filling a project with developers because you "need the head count on an important project."